 Your Grandfather once told me that before I marry someone I should take her camping for a week and hope that it rains.
 If, after the end of the week, I still want to marry her, she is probably a good prospect.
 I took your mother sailing in a rainstorm, skiing into the back bowls of Fernie, mountain climbing in the summer and cycling across the Loire Valley.
 When we would return scraped and bruised, these injuries quickly became known as “adventure marks” and were displayed with pride.

 When we were married Mommy inscribed “A lifetime of adventure” on the inside of our wedding rings and that is how we have tried to live our lives for the past thirteen spectacular years.
 As you know, I grew up sailing and Opa was a sea Captain, so this trip is a logical culmination of many years on the water.

-Our careers and your age dictated the timing of our departure and the stars aligned for a 2013 departure from Canada.
-Initially we had talked about a one year trip with an option for two, however, after three years in Yellowknife we made the break one year earlier than planned and the trip became two with an option for three.
+Our careers and your ages dictated the timing of our trip and the stars aligned for a 2013 departure from Canada.
+Initially we had talked about a one year trip with an option for two however after three years in Yellowknife we made the break one year earlier than planned and the trip became two with an option for three.

 As you will one day learn, the time parents have with their children is frustratingly short.
 At eleven and ten, I am ever conscious that your time with us is very limited and your Mother and I intend to steal every last second that we can.
 I hope one day you will look back and view this adventure as a pivotal time in your lives.